jofas/rstfiles/recipes/vegan_hash_brownies.rst

    in your oil, strain it through a coffee filter (this may take some time).

-3. **Mixing:** Put the flour, sugar cocoa powder, baking powder and salt into your mixing bowl.
+3. **Mixing:** Put the flour, sugar, cocoa powder, baking powder and salt into your mixing bowl.
 Pour in the water, cannabis oil and the vanilla extract.
 Mix until well blended.